Difference in Focus: How Private Equity and Venture Capital Firms Differ

 Spotlight on Private Equity Firms and the Most Notable Performers

-Kohlberg Kravis Roberts was founded in 1976 by former Bear Sterns employees Jerome Kohlberg, Jr., Henry Kravis and George R. Roberts.
-Its assets under management was at $218.4 billion as of Dec.
-31, 2019.
-The firm manages multiple alternative asset classes, including private equity, energy, infrastructure, real estate and credit, with strategic partners that manage hedge funds.
+Kohlberg Kravis Roberts & Co (KKR & Co.) was founded in 1976 by former Bear Sterns employees Jerome Kohlberg, Jr., Henry Kravis and George R. Roberts.
+Like much of the PE firms today, KKR & Co. manages multiple alternative asset classes, including private equity, energy, infrastructure, real estate and credit, with strategic partners that manage hedge funds.
 The firm had an AUM of $218.4 billion as of Dec.
-31, 2019, the firm’s private equity portfolio appreciated 27%.
+31, 2019, with their private equity portfolio appreciating 27% in the year.

 The Venture Capital Space: Notable Performers

 Sequoia Capital was founded in 1972 and has partnered with several companies at early and every stage of growth.
 They are the most well-known VC firm around the globe due to their ability to consistently recognize good ideas and help the businesses grow.
 These companies now have a public market value of over $3.3 trillion.
-These companies include Airbnb, Evernote, Xoom, and WhatsApp.

 Andreessen Horowitz is a private American venture capital firm, founded in 2009 by Marc Andreessen and Ben Horowitz.
-Some of the companies they had a hand in are Instagram, Skype, and viki.
+Some of the companies they had a hand in are Instagram, Skype, and Viki.
 The firm has $10 billion in assets under management across multiple funds, including the $650 million Bio funds, the $350 million Crypto fund, and the Cultural Leadership Fund.
 What makes Andreessen Horowitz popular is their contrarian approach, which has allowed them to recognize ideas relevant for the future before most other firms.